SweetJonnySauce/EDMC-Mining-Analytics/README.md

 - Image hosting services (like imgur.com) only if you configure Discord images in settings
 - Github to confirm the lastest version of EDMC Mining Analytics is available

+## Blame
+Yes, this is built with AI.
+This was one of my first attempts at creating a plugin with AI so if you go looking, I'm sure you'll find slop.

 ## Analysis and Ring Comparison reports

 <img width="1181" height="3235" alt="Screenshot 2026-03-28 at 11-45-49 EDMC Mining Analytics Analysis 3a7d70b9" src="https://github.com/user-attachments/assets/0ffdb8f4-c36f-48ac-b82b-c564dc1b350e" />